AstraZeneca: won’t profit from COVID-19 vaccine in pandemic

 “We felt, there (is) a time in life when companies need to step up and make a contribution,’’ he said, adding that a vaccine needed to be accessible to as many people as possible.

-“This is the kind of time in history when humanity, humankind is really threatened as a whole,’’ he said.
+“This is the kind of time in history when … humankind is really threatened as a whole,’’ he said.

 The cost of making the vaccine, which was developed by Oxford University, is expected to be offset by funding from the governments.

 AstraZeneca has struck a number of deals around the world to supply the experimental COVID-19 vaccine, which has shown promise in early testing.
 The Anglo-Swedish company recently completed agreements with the United States, Britain, the European Union, the Coalition for Epidemic Preparedness Innovations, a public-private-charitable partnership based in Norway, and Gavi, the Vaccine Alliance, another public-private partnership headquartered in Geneva.
-The deals cover 700 million doses.

 It has also reached a licensing agreement with Serum Institute of India to supply low-and-middle-income countries and agreements with R-Pharm in Russia and SK Biopharmaceuticals Co., Ltd in the Republic of Korea “to manufacture and export for other global markets.”